 Around half of horns have a benign base, and half are premalignant or malignant.
-The most common lesions are seborrhoeic keratosis (degenerative), viral warts (due to human papillomavirus), solar (actinic) keratosis and well-differentiated squamous cell carcinoma (associated with exposure to the sun and other sources of UV radiation).
+The most common underlying lesions are seborrhoeic keratosis, viral warts (due to human papillomavirus), actinic keratosis, and well-differentiated squamous cell carcinoma (associated with exposure to the sun and other sources of UV radiation).

-- They can be surrounded by normal skin or have a border of thickened skin.
+- It can be surrounded by normal skin or have a border of thickened skin.

-- The side of the horn may be terrace-like with horizontal ridges.
+- The side of the horn may be terrace-like or oyster shell-like with horizontal ridges.

 - The base of the horn may be flat, protruding, or like a crater.

 - Inflammation may be present, due to recurrent injury.

 - Typically, the horn is taller than twice the width at the base.

 - It may vary from a few millimetres to several centimetres in size.